-Have you ever asked yourself “Why is my skin so oily?” or “Does oily skin go away?”
-You’re not alone.
-There’s an epidemic of oily skin currently happening from coast to coast.
-Think it can’t happen to you?
+Have you ever asked yourself "Why is my skin so oily?" or wondered how to get rid of oily skin?
+You're not alone.
+There's an epidemic of oily skin currently happening from coast to coast.
+Think it can't happen to you?
 It can!

-Excess oil doesn’t just happen to those with genetically oily skin – virtually anyone can experience breakthrough shine and excess oil throughout the day.
+Excess oil doesn't just happen to those with genetically oily skin – virtually anyone can experience an oily face in the form of breakthrough shine and excess oil throughout the day.
 In fact, in a recent poll:

 76% of people said they experience occasional to frequent breakthrough shine.